aws/amazon-ssm-agent-selinux/README.md

 ## AMAZON-SSM-AGENT-SELINUX POLICY

-###### Note - We provide a base policy, if users want more permissions, then they should understand how to update the policy to allow that access, and scope it appropriately for their use case.
+###### Note - We provide a base SELinux policy that allows basic Amazon-ssm-agent functionality.
+If users want more permissions, then they should review the SELinux documentation to understand how to update the policy to allow additional access, and scope it appropriately for their use case.
 ###### Note - This policy has been tested to work on AL2 and AL2023 only for now.
 Please make sure that the OS you are using is AL2 or AL2023.
 ###### Note - This policy forfeits sudo access on the machine that utilizes it i.e. you will lose access to the root level user.